Skip to main content

 How Woodside Compares

-Woodside's three-tier system (24″–36″ circumference depending on species, measured at 48″ grade) is more protective than Palo Alto's DBH-based thresholds but uses circumference rather than diameter, which captures tree girth differently.
+Woodside's three-tier system (24″–36″ circumference depending on species, measured at 48″ grade) is more protective than Palo Alto's trunk diameter-based thresholds but uses circumference rather than diameter, which captures tree girth differently.
 Atherton and Hillsborough use similar species-based approaches but with different measurement points.
 Woodside's 48-inch measurement point means borderline trees often qualify for protection that they wouldn't in other Peninsula cities.

 Woodside's estate properties and multi-acre lots create similar demand for heritage pruning as Atherton, but Woodside's fire zone work and defensible space pruning distinguishes it from other communities.
 Properties in Kings Mountain, Canada Road, and Mountain Home need both aesthetic pruning AND fire-risk reduction, which drives costs higher than in lower-risk Peninsula cities.